rajatimalsina18/planary-support/PRIVACY_POLICY.md

 ## Information Stored Locally On Your Device

-Planary may store the following information locally on your device when you choose to create or edit it in the App:
+Planary may store the following information locally on your device when you choose to create, edit, track, or schedule it in the App:

 - Tasks
 - Task titles